 Where and When Tornadoes Occur

-In the United States, tornadoes occur mainly east of the Rockies.
-A majority of the tornadoes happen in a large swath of the country called Tornado Alley, which stretches from northwest Texas across the Midwest states of Oklahoma, Iowa, Kansas, Missouri, and into Tennessee.
-Not generally included within Tornado Alley but also known for considerable tornado activity are Minnesota, Mississippi, Georgia, and Florida.
-A tornado that forms over the ocean is called a waterspout.
+In the United States, tornadoes occur mainly east of the Rocky Mountains and the majority of the tornadoes happen in a large swath of the country called Tornado Alley, which stretches from northwest Texas across the Midwestern states of Oklahoma, Iowa, Kansas, Missouri, and into Tennessee.
+Not generally included within Tornado Alley but also known for considerable tornado activity are the states of Minnesota, Mississippi, Georgia, and Florida.

-Though more rare outside of the South and Midwest, tornadoes can happen in any region of the U.S. Most tornadoes occur in the spring and fall, but they can happen any time of year.
+It's a rare occurrence, but tornadoes can happen in any region of the U.S. Most tornadoes tend to form in the spring and fall, but they can happen at any time of year.

 Warning Signs of a Tornado

-Tornadoes can occur at any hour, but usually strike during the late afternoon and early evening (3 pm to 9 pm).
-They generally last less than 10 minutes.
+Tornadoes can occur at any hour, but usually strike during the late afternoon and early evening (3 to 9 pm).
+Generally, they don't last longer than 10 minutes.
+Here are some common signs that a tornado may be about to form.

 - Dark, often greenish sky